gmc-code/PC-microbit-micropython/docs/sound/audio_frames.rst

 -----------------------------------

 | Sawtooth, square and triangle audioframes are constructed and played below.
-| Each has a base form and a second function at a higher frquency.
+| Each has a base form and a second function at a higher frequency.

 .. code-block:: python